skip to Main Content

 An Introductory Question for Every Believer:

-Many sincere Christians today find themselves in various gatherings, from online meetings to traditional services, assuming these are valid expressions of the church.
+Many sincere Christians today find themselves in various gatherings, from online meetings to traditional services, assuming these are valid expressions of an assembly.
 But does our practice align with the explicit blueprint provided in Scripture?
 Let us test our traditions against the enduring standard of God’s Word.

-Part 1: The Foundation of a Church: The Necessity of Biblically Qualified Elders
+Part 1: The Foundation of an Assembly: The Necessity of Biblically Qualified Elders

 Scriptural Foundation 1: The Apostolic Mandate for Elders